lmammino/loige.co/astro/src/content/speaking/2017-07-14_serverless-the-battle-of-the-giants-fullstack-london.md

 ---
-title: "Serverless: The Battle of the Giants"
+title: 'Serverless: The Battle of the Giants'
 slug: serverless-the-battle-of-the-giants-fullstack-london
 date: 2017-07-14T00:00:00.000Z
 status: published